J-CF-Leung/Study_Vault/Physics/IB Physics/Rigid body dynamics.md

 - The _magnitude can also change_

 ### Euler's equations
-- Consider the relationship of rates of change between inertial and [[#Rotating frame|rotating frames]]:
+- Consider the relationship of rates of change between inertial and [[Newtonian dynamics and non-inertial frames#Rotating frame|rotating frames]]:
 $$\left[\frac{d\bm{J}}{dt}\right]_{S_0}=\left[\frac{d\bm{J}}{dt}\right]_{S}+\omega\wedge\bm{J}$$
 - Let there be a torque $\bm{G}$
 - For $\bm{J}_S$, take _components of $\bm{J}$ and $\bm{\omega}$ along the principal axes_